-When we provide financing, we often acquire equity interests in the portfolio company.
+We may acquire equity interests in portfolio companies.
 We generally seek to structure our equity investments as non-control investments to provide us with minority rights and event-driven or time-driven puts.
 We also seek to obtain registration rights in connection with these investments, which may include demand and "piggyback" registration rights, board seats and board observation rights.
 Our investments have in the past and may in the future contain a synthetic equity position pursuant to a formula typically setting forth royalty rights we may exercise in accordance with such formula.